rmichela/GiantTrees/README.md

 ![Screenshot](doc/herotree.png)

+_This plugin now only uses official Bukkit APIs, so it should be future proof.
+Recently tested with Spigot 1.15._

 Giant Trees is a plugin for adding procedurally generated giant trees to your world.
 Giant trees are generated in three ways: